 Add ginger and garlic: To amp up the flavor even more when using store-bought curry paste, you can sauté half a tablespoon of ginger and garlic in oil along with the paste.

 Spice Level: Adjust the spice level according to your preference.
-Start with lesser red curry paste, 2-3 tablespoons, and add more based on your spice preference.
+Start with less red curry paste, 2-3 tablespoons, and add more based on your spice preference.
 You can also add some chili paste at the end to increase the spice.

 Consistency: This curry gets thicker as it cools.
-Add ½ to 1 cup water or broth to get a thinner consistency.
+Add ½ to 1 cup of water or broth to get a thinner consistency.

 How to Serve?